 Texas bill could deny transgender wrestler title defense

 FILE - In this Feb.
 18, 2017, file photo, Euless Trinity's Mack Beggs is announced as the winner of a semifinal match after Beggs pinned Grand Prairie's Kailyn Clay during the finals of the UIL R... .
 FILE - In this Feb.
 25, 2017, file photo, Euless Trinity's Mack Beggs, top, drives Morton Ranch's Chelsea Sanchez against the mat during the girls Class 6A 110-pound championship final at the UIL state w...
-AUSTIN, Texas - When transgender wrestler Mack Beggs won a girls' state championship, his victory drew jeers and complaints that his steroid therapy treatment had given him an unfair advantage against girls who risked injury just by getting on the mat with him.
+AUSTIN, Texas - Texas state lawmakers are considering a bill that could disqualify transgender athletes if their hormone therapy endangers opponents.

 Add your comments below